loganwright/Genome/README.md

 Note that these operators fall under the same failure driven development that the infix operators do, and the `try` keyword will still be required.
 This looks a little funny at first, but is a much safer code base in the long run.

 >NOTE: These operators should look familiar to the infix operators from earlier.
-Remember that `~` still represents a flow of values, and `<` still acknowledges the direction of that flow.
+Remember that `~` still represents a connection, and `<` still symbolizes the flow of values.
 We're just positioning them a bit differently.

 #### `<~`